 In this brief, we rely on a more conservative estimate of the impact of the H-1B program on the American workforce.
-Specifically, we use the estimate that every 1 additional H-1B visa awarded to a state was associated with the creation of 1.83 more jobs for U.S.-born workers there in the following seven years.27 On the first page of this section, we show the number of jobs that would have been created for U.S.-born workers in California by 2020 if all the fiscal year 2014 LCAs had turned into actual visas.
-We also show how the large number of H-1B visas denied to employers in several large metropolitan areas in 2007 and 2008 cost U.S.-born tech workers in those cities in the two years that followed.
+Specifically, we use the estimate that every 1 additional H-1B visa awarded to a state was associated with the creation of 1.83 more jobs for U.S.-born workers there in the following seven years.23 On the first page of this section, we show the number of jobs that would have been created for U.S.-born workers in Hawaii by 2020 if all the fiscal year 2014 LCAs for H-1Bs had turned into actual visas.